Rhode Island Red

 The Rhode Island is a Red bird.
 The plumage is a dark rich glossy red in the male, being slightly less glossy in the female.
 The male should only have black in his wings and tail and the female the same but can have black on her neck.
 The body is broad and deep and oblong in its shape.
 It has a broad flat back with a medium sized tail.
 The earlobes are red in colour as are the eyes.
 They have yellow legsTweet

-Please Note: All Chickens listed here are for collection only.
-They cannot be delivered by the Seller or by Omlet.
-Once you have purchased the Chickens you will be emailed the Seller's contact address details.
+Please note: All chickens listed here are for collection only.
+They cannot be delivered by the seller or by Omlet.
+The seller will send you their contact details to arrange payment and collection.